uoe-eng/tabularasa/README.md

 ## Components

-There are 2 components in SLD:
+There are 3 components in SLD, though in most cases you only need to use the first 2:

 1. `SLDRoot` - A `TabView` where each tab is a `SLDList`.
 2. `SLDList` - A `DataTable`.
+3. `SLDDetail` - A 'pop-up' `Dialog` window, providing a view to a single row selected from the DataTable

 ### Common Properties